kyujyokei/reflections-1/MRD for Recipe App.md

 */

 #Motivation
+Some new menu to provide for housewives.
+Someone want to cook but not sure to prepare ingredient and cooking methods.

 ##Personas
 Present your primary and any secondary personas.
 In what ways are early adopters likely to differ from mainstream users?